snowdriftcoop/snowdrift/README.md

     ./dist/build/Snowdrift/Snowdrift Development

+To rebuild the site after changes to the code, run cabal install first before starting the server.

-You may also wish to use the yesod devel command (which will rebuild any changed files for you) to start the server.
+Alternately, you may opt to use the yesod devel command which does a combined rebuild and server start.
 To enable this, first install yesod-bin:

     cabal install yesod-bin

-Then, you can start the server with:
+Then, you can rebuild and start the server with:

     yesod devel

-Either method for starting the server will print a bunch of text about creating tables, and then sit waiting for connections.
+After the server starts, it may print a bunch of text about creating tables, and it will then sit ready, waiting for connections.

 Access the server by directing your web browser to localhost:3000